JonathanBowker/dig/README.md

 }
 ```

 **sort** defines the parameters of the sort control on the [DIG] UI.
 It defineds the document field, default sorting option and available sorting options.
 These are mapped to [Elasticsearch] sort orders.
-To change the sorting field, use the example above and simply change the *field* value to the desired document field (e.g., dateCreated, name).
+To change the sorting field, use the example above and simply change the *field* value to the desired document field (e.g., dateMostLikelyCreated, name).

 #### Listing View Fields